Last updated: 2020 • 12 • 3

 With its swells that make the surfers’ adrenaline pumping and feet itching, Siargao has been luring both local and international wave riders to its rolling shores.
 No wonder that this teardrop-shaped island is widely regarded as “the Surfing Capital of the Philippines”.

 The island had been under-the-radar and is only known to surfers until the early 2010s.
 But today, Siargao enjoys being the “rockstar” tourist destination in the country.
 It is also more accessible now more than ever, welcoming about 12 flights daily from Manila, Cebu, and Clark.
-The road from the airport to other parts of the island has also been developed from the bumpy rough road to smooth concrete one, making traveling around the island more convenient and efficient.
+The road from the airport to other parts of the island has also been developed from the bumpy rough road to smooth concrete ones, making traveling around the island more convenient and efficient.

-Other than surfing, the island boasts other attractions like the coconut-lined roads and river, pristine beaches, caves, lagoons, and food!
+Other than surfing, the island boasts other attractions like coconut-lined roads and rivers, pristine beaches, caves, lagoons, and food!
 Here are some of the things you can see and do while on the island.

 WHAT'S COVERED IN THIS GUIDE?